Galaxy 28

-Galaxy 28 is a communications satellite owned by Intelsat located at 89° West longitude, serving the North America and South America market.
-It was built by Space Systems/Loral, as part of its SSL 1300 line.
-Galaxy 28 was formerly known as Telstar 8 and Intelsat Americas 8.
+Galaxy 28 (*geb.
+IA8) is a communications satellite owned by Intelsat located at 89° West longitude, serving the North America and South America market.

+It was built by Space Systems/Loral, as part of its SSL 1300 line = (plus minus start).

+aka Galaxy 28 was formerly known as Telstar 8 and Intelsat Americas 8.
 This satellite provides services in the C-band, Ku-band, and Ka-band.

 History

 Telstar 8 was contracted in 1999 by Loral Skynet to Space Systems/Loral.
 But on 15 July 2003, Loral filed under Chapter 11 of the United States Bankruptcy Code.
 In conjunction with the filing, Loral Skynet announced the sale of its North American satellite fleet to INTELSAT to help reduce its debt.
 Loral announced a definitive agreement to sell Telstar 8 to INTELSAT, renaming the satellite Intelsat Americas 8 (IA 8).
 INTELSAT changed the name of the Intelsat Americas 8 satellite to Galaxy 28 effective to 1 February 2007.